What legal term refers to the act of misleading a court or tribunal?

 Prepare for the Medical Assistant Law and Ethics Test.
 Use flashcards and multiple-choice questions, with hints and explanations for each question.
 Ensure success on your test!

-The term that describes the act of misleading a court or tribunal is perjury.
-Perjury specifically refers to the act of lying under oath, which occurs when an individual knowingly gives false information during legal proceedings.
-This is a serious offense, as it undermines the integrity of the judicial system and can lead to legal consequences for the person who commits perjury.
+The legal term that refers to the act of misleading a court or tribunal is perjury.
+Perjury specifically involves deliberately providing false information or testimony while under oath.
+This is a serious offense, as it undermines the integrity of the judicial system and can impede justice by leading to incorrect judgments or outcomes.

 Subscribe